 A drive-by memorial was held on May 13.
 Memorial donations may be made to Hudson Valley Hospice Foundation (hvhospice.org) or Memorial Sloan Kettering Cancer Center (to benefit MSK Westchester), P.O.
 Box 5028, Hagerstown, MD 21741 (mskcc.org).

 Dr. Mohammad-Reza Ariaey-Nejad, 88, died April 29, due to complications from pulmonary fibrosis.

 Dr. Nejad was born Dec.
 7, 1931, in Tehran, where he was a community physician, colonel in the Iranian Army and director of National Laboratories at Leila Pahlavi Hospital.
 After moving to U.S. with his family in the early 1980s, he earned a doctorate in biochemistry from Vanderbilt University.
 He was also a fellow of the American College of Physicians.

-After moving to the U.S., Dr. Nejad opened a practice in Beacon, which he ran until his retirement in 2012.
+Dr. Nejad opened a practice in Beacon, which he ran until his retirement in 2012.
 He relocated to Florida with his wife, Rouhi.